nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ---

 ### Workout

+The overview of the design of the workout features can be found [here](#workout-related-features).

 #### Create New Workout

 A summary of the general procedure of a new workout being inputted and stored into WerkIt! is as follows: